 Place the egg in the water containing your natural egg dye and boil for 10 minutes.
 Once it’s cooked, remove the egg from the liquid and blow dry it on the side with the leaf.

 Finally, remove the egg from the stocking and peel off the leaf – and voila!
 Your very own leaf-patterned Easter egg!

 Let Your Easter Eggs Shine

 When you’re finished, rub a couple of drops of vegetable oil into the shell for shine.
 And voila!
 You’ve dyed your Easter eggs totally organically!

 Remember: When buying eggs for dyeing, please purchase organic eggs.
-Prepared plant-based dyes are also available at your local organic grocery for coloring Easter eggs.
-These natural Easter egg dyes are just as simple to use as their synthetic cousins, without the health concerns.
+Ready-to-use plant-based dyes are also available at your local organic grocery store.
+These natural dyes are just as simple to use as their synthetic cousins, without the health concerns.

 This article was translated from German to English.
 You can view the original here: Ostereier färben: So geht’s mit Naturmaterial** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.

 Do you like this post?